 Our farm started after we bought a plot of land to house refugees from the earthquake in 2010.
 When the refugee crisis disappeared, we realized we had an opportunity to make our ministry more self-sustaining.

 We are committed to empowering Haitians with sustainable income sources.
+Check out our farm on our map.

 “And you shall eat and be full, and you shall bless the Lord your God for the good land he has given you.”
 Deuteronomy 8:10